uikit/uikit-site/docs/pages/filter.md

 </div>
 ```
 If `filter` is the only option in the attribute value, you can also use `uk-filter-control="SELECTOR"`.
-Here is an example using HTML classes.
+Here is an example that uses HTML classes.

 ```html
 <div uk-filter="target: .js-filter">